Road Closures & Uphill Restrictions

 A partial canyon uphill restriction will occur in Little Cottonwood Canyon only when parking for the Town of Alta is full, but Snowbird still has parking available.
 The Town of Alta/Alta Marshal/UPD/UDOT will restrict S.R.210 at the bypass road.
 Lower canyon road will remain open.

 A full canyon closure is one where travel is closed to both uphill and downhill traffic, typically as a result of high avalanche hazard or the need for avalanche control work.
-Only authorized personnel are allowed in the canyon, including UDOT road operations, UDOT Avalanche, UPD, Alta Central and emergency vehicles.
+Only authorized personnel are allowed in the canyon, including UDOT road operations, UDOT Avalanche, UPD, local law enforcement and emergency vehicles.

 The public, including but not limited to residents, ski resort traffic (employees and visitors) and backcountry users.
 All uphill and downhill traffic is required to wait until the canyon is open to public travel.

 A full canyon closure is one where travel is closed to both uphill and downhill traffic, typically as a result of avalanche mitigation.
-There are no uphill travel exceptions during a full canyon closure whereas an uphill restriction is one where travel is closed in one direction and there are exceptions to uphill travel.
+There are no uphill travel exceptions during a full canyon closure whereas an uphill restriction is one where travel is closed in one direction and there are exceptions to the restriction.

 Follow the UDOT Cottonwoods Twitter account, UDOT Cottonwoods Instagram and Facebook stories, or visit the website at cottonwoodcanyons.udot.utah.gov where the Twitter feed pulls up on the homepage.
 Other accounts to follow are Alta Central, Alta Ski Area, Snowbird, Solitude Mountain and Brighton Resort.